In this article we will look at how to become an affiliate marketer.

 He writes some articles on camping and hiking.

-He adds the affiliate links that link to products from the outdoor equipment company into the content.
+He adds the links to products from the outdoor equipment company into the content.

 Anytime anyone reads his content and clicks through a link, they are classed as Jim’s referral for a period of time.

-This amount of time can vary from affiliate programs, but can generally be anywhere from 24 hours and upwards.
+This amount of time can vary between programs, but can generally be anywhere from 24 hours and upwards.

 Some affiliate programs have referral periods of a year and others for life.

 So in other words if that referral customer buys anything within a year of being referred by Jim, he gets a commission each time.